charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 Questions:
 	1. what are forms?
 		1. They are umbrella element that connects essential data from user (client side) to data banks.
-		2. They can come in the form of dropdowns, text input, buttons, checkboxes, etc.
+		2. The inputs  can come in the form of dropdowns, text input, buttons, checkboxes, etc.
 		3. for now, operate two functions *Post* and *Get* , which represent retrieving from and posting changes to server. *i.e google search or posting tweet.*
 		4.
 	2. How do they interact with the back end?